OWASP/www-staff/projects/201912-events-form.md

    3. If result set is > 100 records add "More..." link as button to retrieve more records
 3. /event-attendee-details {StripeTransactionID}
    1. Responds with all data from that Stripe Transction and first line of response includes email as mailto URL
+4. /event-refund {StripeTranactionID} {amount as number}
+   1. Refund a transaction or a portion based on the amount.
+Amount is required and is a number, not a current-dependent number
+   2. Make sure that reporting is net refunds
+5. /event-comp-attendee {Event Identifier} {First name} {Last Name} {Company} {email} [NICE TO HAVE MAYBE NOT]

 ## Questions
 1. Collect email popup we can do ambandoned shopping cart and "return to complete form"
 2. Group discounts will be handled with an invoice - not online
+3. Need an easy to quickly add lots of Complimentary Registrations (like for Sponors, Booth, staff, etc)

 ## Budget